What you need to know about heart attacks

 Call 911 for heart attack symptoms

 If you think you’re having a heart attack, immediately call 911, says Bhatti.
 Do not try to treat your symptoms before calling 911, because doing so may delay potentially life-saving treatment.
-The 911 operator may instruct you to chew one 325 mg aspirin.
-Aspirin can help dissolve the clot.
+The 911 operator may instruct you to chew one 325 mg aspirin, which may improve your chances of survival.

 How a heart attack is diagnosed